-A cooperative effort of the Duke HOPE Group and the David M. Rubentstein Rare Book and Manuscript Library, the Economists' Papers Archive is a world-class collection of the academic papers of important economists of the past and present.
+A cooperative effort of the Duke HOPE Group and the David M. Rubenstein Rare Book and Manuscript Library, the Economists' Papers Archive is a world-class collection of the academic papers of important economists of the past and present.

-The archive comprises the letters, manuscripts, drafts, and other work products of more than sixty distinguished economists, mostly from the 20th century, including the academic and personal papers of several Nobel prize winners.
-It is also the official respository of the papers of the American Economic Association and of the editorial records of History of Political Economy.
+The archive comprises the letters, manuscripts, drafts, and other work products of more than seventy distinguished economists, mostly from the 20th century, including the academic and personal papers of several Nobel prize winners.
+It is also the official repository of the papers of the American Economic Association and of the editorial records of History of Political Economy.
 The Archive is actively engaged in acquiring new collections, as well organizing and cataloging existing collections.

 We are building a collection of accounts of archival work as a guide to best practices.
 For existing accounts, please see our section on curating archives.
 If you are interested in writing an account of your own archival work, please email the HOPE Center.